Chart Color Schemes

 Holmview is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

 Holmview's dwelling structure, as per the latest Census, consisted of 88.3% houses and 11.7% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Brisbane metro had 78.9% houses and 21.1% other dwellings.
-Holmview's home ownership rate was 8.5%, with the rest being mortgaged (37.0%) or rented (54.5%).
+This compares to Brisbane metro's 78.9% houses and 21.1% other dwellings.
+Holmview's home ownership rate was 8.5%, with the remaining dwellings either mortgaged (37.0%) or rented (54.5%).
 The median monthly mortgage repayment in Holmview was $1,650, higher than Brisbane metro's average of $1,560.
 The median weekly rent in Holmview was $400, compared to Brisbane metro's $340.
-Nationally, Holmview's mortgage repayments were lower than the Australian average of $1,863, while rents exceeded the national figure of $375.
+Nationally, Holmview's mortgage repayments were lower than the Australian average of $1,863, while rents were higher than the national figure of $375.

 Frequently Asked Questions - Housing